De La Rue

 - Enter into artificial or contrived structures or schemes where the whole or main benefit is the avoidance of tax; or

-- Be a party to tax evasion, nor tolerate the facilitation of tax evasion by any person(s) acting on the Group’s behalf.
+- Be a party to tax evasion, nor tolerate the facilitation of tax evasion by any person(s) acting on the Group’s behalf, consistent with the requirements of the Criminal Finances Act 2017 (often known as “Corporate Criminal Offence” rules).

 Our approach to risk management and governance arrangements